Alafiade/Research-Papers-Read/CNN/LeNet5/overview_lenet.md

 The output layer  outputs an integer representing the category.

 The hidden layer is generally composed of Convolutions , Subsampling and fully connection layer.

 This paper architecture contains two conv layers and they have a 32 5x5 conv kernels and a 645x5 convolutional kernels respectively.
-So basically once the image is passed through the model the first conv layer which contais 32 5x5 kernel extracts features and breaks it dow into 32 images further along the line this images meets the seconf conv kernel which extracts a deeper and more meaningful information from the model.
+So basically once the image is passed through the model the first conv layer which contais 32 5x5 kernel extracts features and breaks it down into 32 images further along the line this images meets the second conv kernel which is 64 5x5 and extracts a deeper and more meaningful information from the model.
+The model has two pooling layers also called sub-sampling layers which can help reduce the size of our images  for faster training and eliminate repeated extracted features.

+The Fully Connected layers which are similar to MLP (Multi Layer Preceptron) meaning they are connected from one previous layer to another.
+The two first fully connected layers consist of 1024 neurons and the second 67 neurons and each neurons computes a dot product between its input features and weights and the output goes through a sigmoid function which gives the result classification.

+## Take aways ## :- What i understand so far is that the basic LeNet 5 architecture is slow and to fix it the activation function L-RELU was introduced.